-According to AXA's data, the number of accidents doubles on days when road conditions are dangerous.
-AXA’s accident researchers say that a large number of accidents can be prevented by adapting your driving style and fitting winter tires.
+AXA's data show that the number of accidents can double on days when road conditions are dangerous.
+A large number of accidents can be prevented by adapting your driving style and fitting winter tires.

-Snow will be falling even in Switzerland’s low-lying areas in the next few days.
-Children will be delighted, but drivers need to be aware of the dangers that come with the onset of winter in the lowlands, including hazardous road conditions.
-“On an average day, we record around 400 claims, but this figure can double when a change in the weather takes drivers by surprise," says Patrick Villiger, Head of Motor Vehicle Claims at AXA.
+When it snows in the low-lying areas of Switzerland, children aren't the only ones excited about it.
+However, drivers need to be aware of the hazardous road conditions that often come with the onset of winter in the lowlands.
+"On an average day, we record around 400 claims, but this figure can double when a change in the weather takes drivers by surprise," says Patrick Villiger, Head of Motor Vehicle Claims at AXA.

 Accidents can happen quickly when drivers are caught unawares by a change in the weather and don't adapt their driving style to the more dangerous road conditions.
 The risk of black ice on bridges and on roads through wooded areas increases when the outside temperature falls to 3°C or lower.
 High humidity or fog can create a film of moisture on the surface of the asphalt, which becomes dangerous at temperatures around freezing point.
-"Drivers need to be especially careful in conditions like those," explains Thomas Eichholzer, Accident Researcher at AXA.
+"Drivers need to be especially careful in conditions like those," explains Michael Pfäffli, Head of AXA Accident Research & Prevention.

-If you want to avoid accidents, you should take extra-special care on Fridays between 5pm and 6pm.
-The Federal Roads Office (FEDRO) says that more accidents happen during this hour that at any other time.
+Incidentally, if you want to avoid accidents, you should take extra-special care on Fridays between 5pm and 6pm.
+The Federal Roads Office (FEDRO) says that more accidents happen during this hour than at any other time.